redislabs-training/ru204/certification-unlock-app/README.md

 https://redislabs-university.appspot.com/
 ```

 and is the `default` service in AppEngine in the Google Cloud project.
+This should be considered "production".
+If you need to deploy it with staging configuration, you should configure both the staging credentials in `app.yaml` and also add a service name (see next section).

 ### Editing app.yaml